Updated on September 21st, 2023

 Enclosed by Henry VIII to enable him to hunt his deer.
 Once you leave Hampton Court, don’t miss your chance to see some of the descendants of Henry’s deer which still roam the park today.

-However, in the upcoming months, there are plenty of reasons to add a Hampton Court day trip to your pre-Christmas plans.
-For example, it would be a spectacular location to don your skates & show off your prowess/falling skills at the ice rink.
-It is open now for bookings between 19th November & 3rd January.
-Book your tickets HERE.
-Also, they have an upcoming Festive Fayre, billed as a food-lovers wonderland over 2 weekends in December.
+There are always plenty of reasons to add a Hampton Court day trip to your London plans.
+For example, it would be a spectacular location to don your skates & show off your prowess/falling skills at the ice rink during the winter months.
+Also, they have a Festive Fayre before Christmas, billed as a food-lovers wonderland over 2 weekends in December.
 Your general Hampton Court ticket includes admission but book ahead to ensure you can visit on these dates.
+For all the information about what’s coming up at Hampton Court click THIS LINK.

 How to get to Hampton Court Palace